 KARATAY MADRASA (1251)

 Emir Celaleddin Karatay built the Karatay Madrasa in 1251, during the reign of Izzettin Keykavus II.
-Ottomans also used this madrasa, but they abandoned it towards the end of the 19th century.
+The Ottomans also used this madrasa, but they abandoned it towards the end of the 19th century.
 It occupies a significant place in the tile workmanship of the Anatolian Seljuk period.

 The madrasa opened as the “Tile Museum”, in 1955.

 It is not exactly known where and when the Seljuk statesman Celaleddin Karatay was born and which family he comes from.
-He was in a state service during the reign of Keykavus I, in 1212.
+He was in the state service during the reign of Keykavus I, in 1212.
 He devotedly served the state for 40 years, until 1252.
 Consequently, he gained favour, confidence and respect of the sultans and also of notable people of the palace and the public.

 During his early years, he worked as the vizierial secretary.
-Then, he carried out duties of the commander-in-chief and the commander of the government house of Alaeddin Keykubat, for 18 years.
+Then, he carried out duties of the commander-in-chief and commander of the government house of Alaeddin Keykubat, for 18 years.
 After the death of Alaeddin Keykubat in 1243, he became the Imperial Treasury Commander under Giyaseddin Keyhüsrev.

-Celaleddin Karatay performed this duty until 1249 when he attained the rank of Atabeg (Atabeg-i Rum) and held that office until his death.
+Celaleddin Karatay performed this duty until 1249, when he attained the rank of Atabeg (Atabeg-i Rum) and held that office until his death.

 He died in Kayseri in 1254.
 They brought him to Konya, embalmed him and buried him in a tomb within the Karatay Madrasa, that he had constructed.